DevlinRocha/wheres-waldo/README.md

 # Where's Waldo?

-A full-stack photo tagging web application built with React, TypeScript, React Router and styled-components.
-Uses Firebase to communicate with the back-end.
+A full-stack photo tagging web application built with React, TypeScript, React Router, styled-components, and uses Firebase to communicate with the back-end.

 [Try a live demo here!](https://devlinrocha.github.io/wheres-waldo/) 👈